TheMP3dark/catBot-for-Instagram/readme.md

 To keep track of test posts and maintain unique captions for each post, this file is used.
 It keeps count of the number of times the file is executed.
 It should contain "0" when you first open the file.
 It will be incremented by 1 and updated in the text file every time you run the program.

+## scrapeHashTag.<span></span>py

+This program fetches top hashtags from https://top-hashtags.com/instagram/ and appends it into a list, which is further used to add the custom hashtags to the post caption.
+We make use of requests library to fetch the page and BeautifulSoup (bs4) for parsing the fetched webpage.
 # Future Goals

 Some features I am planning to add when I get the time.

-## Automatically add custom #hashtags to make the post more popular
-Scrape Instagram for the popular (in this case, cats related) hashtags to give our posts more visibility.
+~~Automatically add custom #hashtags to make the post more popular Scrape Instagram for the popular (in this case, cats related) hashtags to give our posts more visibility.~~

 ## Record the number of likes on posts